 Follow this recipe for Pineapple Basil Soda and add a splash of rum or vodka for a grown-up version.
 The combination of pineapple and basil is surprising, refreshing, and delicious.
 Sip this and you’ll feel like you’ve been transported to an exotic beach.

-Mix soda or tonic with a shot of fruit-infused vodka and garnish with a fresh sprig of basil or rosemary for a delightfully simple garden-inspired refreshment.
-Infused vodka will take your cocktails to the next level and it is surprisingly easy to make.
-Follow these instructions and substitute the fruit of your choice.
+Mix soda or tonic with a shot of fruit-infused vodka and garnish with a fresh sprig of basil or rosemary for some delightfully simple and refreshing herb garden cocktails.
+Infused vodka will take your favourite cocktails to the next level and it is surprisingly easy to make.
 This is a nice way to use extra berries or other fruit from the garden and makes a lovely gift as well.

 Rosemary Fireball Bloody Mary

-The easiest way to use herbs in cocktails?
-Just pick some fresh and add them to the top of any beverage you like!
-Fresh basil, mint, sage, and rosemary are all excellent choices to add a little hint of herbal taste to your favorite cocktail, but the herb-garden garnish possibilities are endless—try keeping your drinks cool with herbs and edible flowers frozen into ice cubes, add a stalk of rhubarb instead of celery to a Caesar, and get creative with your summer cocktails.
+Growing a cocktail herb garden will surely keep your drinks refreshing and unique this summer.
+Try keeping your drinks cool with herbs and edible flowers frozen into ice cubes, add a stalk of rhubarb instead of celery to a Caesar, and get creative with your summer herbal cocktails.
 Happy gartending!